vkhoi/Super-Resolution-PyTorch/ESPCN/README.md

 | Set14   | 32.60               | 29.40 (29.49)       | 27.59 (27.73)       |
 | BSD100  | 31.55               | 28.54               | 27.00               |

-The trained models that achieve these results are put in folder *trained_model*.
+The model checkpoints that achieve these results are put in folder *trained_models*.
+Refer to *inference_save_to_mat.py* to see how to load weights from these checkpoints.

 ## References
 * ["Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network" - Shi et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shi_Real-Time_Single_Image_CVPR_2016_paper.pdf)